depixusgenome/trackanalysis/doc/CycleApp/muwells.rst

   3. lines containing the time, a semi-colon and the voltage

 Both files are unsynchronized.
 This is corrected upon loading the text file.
+The latter is detected automatically provided the track file and the text file vary by their extension and and the directory is either the same or varies only by replacing 'trk' by 'txt' in the path.

 Synchronization
 ===============